alshedivat/al-folio/_pages/about.md

 After receiving a B.S. in <a href="https://www.wm.edu/as/physics/">Physics</a> and <a href="https://www.wm.edu/as/mathematics/">Mathematics</a> from The College of William & Mary in 2016, I entered Vanderbilt via their <a href="https://medschool.vanderbilt.edu/qcb/">Quantitative and Chemical Biology program</a> and completed my PhD in the Quaranta Lab in March 2022, where I modeled regulatory networks and phenotypic transitions (cell state plasticity) in Small Cell Lung Cancer.
 I consider myself a physicist by training and a computational biologist by practice.
 My research experiences in undergrad, graduate school, and my post-doc allow me to combine these identities to approach complex biological problems through the analysis and modeling of high-dimensional data.

 I am also passionate about **science communication**, particular in the visual form.
-I’ve been learning motion design to make educational video content.
+I’ve been learning motion design to make educational video content in my role as the <a href="https://sasco.virginia.edu/outreach-cores/">SASCO Outreach Core Education Scholar</a>.
 Follow along with my journey <a href="https://smgroves.github.io/blog/tag/visual">here</a>!